- Preventive Controls Rules: Human Food and Animal Food

-Once either of the above mentioned circumstances are met, FDA may request all existing records needed to assist the agency in determining whether the circumstances, which gave rise to the records request, exist.
+Once either of the above mentioned circumstances is met, FDA may request all existing records needed to assist the agency in determining whether the circumstances, which gave rise to the records request, exist.

 Decisions regarding whether FDA “reasonably believes” a food is affected in similar manner so as to either be adulterated and present a threat of serious adverse health consequences or death to humans or animals or to pose a reasonable probability that the use of or exposure to such food will cause serious adverse health consequences or death to humans or animals will be made on a case-by-case basis because such decisions are fact-specific.

-IC.1.7 How does FDA identify a high-risk (HR) facility?
+RRA.4 How does FDA identify a high-risk facility?

 See FSMA Domestic Facility Risk Categorization (FY 2012).